yousefmadani/Portfolio-Optimisation/README.md

 # Website Performance Optimization portfolio project

-The challenge is to optimize an online portfolio for speed!
-In particular, optimize the critical rendering path and make the page render as quickly as possible by applying the techniques picked up in the [Critical Rendering Path course].
+The challenge is to optimise an online portfolio for speed!
+In particular, optimise the critical rendering path and make the page render as quickly as possible by applying the techniques picked up in the [Critical Rendering Path course].
 The website was hosted on GitHub Pages.

-## The project consists of manily 2 parts:
+## The project mainly consists of 2 parts:

 ###Part 1: Optimize PageSpeed Insights score for index.html to achieve a PageSpeed score of at least 90 for Mobile and Desktop.